OasisLMF/OasisEvaluation/README.md

 ```
 sudo ./install.sh
 ```
-> Note: sudo is not required if the Dcoker [post-install steps](https://docs.docker.com/install/linux/linux-postinstall/) are followed to run docker as a non-root user.
+> Note: sudo is not required if the Docker [post-install steps](https://docs.docker.com/install/linux/linux-postinstall/) are followed to run docker as a non-root user.

 #### Oasis Docker Components